napatwongchr/restaurant-bill-calculator/README.md

 This application is divided into 3 parts.

 1. Employee - User can be able to calculate bill according to table.
-2. Admin - User can be able to Add/Edit/Delete promotion codes.
+2. Admin - User can be able to Add/Edit/Delete discount codes.
 3. Customer - User can be able to reserve the seats.(Soon)

 ## Data